-Moreover, despite our ongoing and substantial efforts to limit such use, certain customers may use our platform to transmit unauthorized, offensive or illegal messages, calls, spam, phishing scams, and website links to harmful applications, reproduce and distribute copyrighted material or the trademarks of others without permission, and report inaccurate or fraudulent data or information.
+Moreover, despite our ongoing and substantial efforts to limit such use, certain customers may use our platform to transmit unauthorized, offensive or illegal messages, spam, phishing scams, and website links to harmful applications, reproduce and distribute copyrighted material or the trademarks of others without permission, and report inaccurate or fraudulent data or information.
 These actions are in violation of our policies, in particular, our acceptable use policies.
-However, our efforts to defeat spamming attacks, illegal robocalls and other fraudulent activity will not prevent all such attacks and activity.
+However, our efforts to defeat spamming attacks and other fraudulent activity will not prevent all such attacks and activity.
 Such use of our platform could damage our reputation and we could face claims for damages, regulatory enforcement, copyright or trademark infringement, defamation, negligence, or fraud.
 Moreover, our customers' and other users' promotion of their products and services through our platform might not comply with federal, state, and foreign laws.
 These risks may increase as we enter new vertical markets that rely more heavily on email marketing campaigns to obtain new customers.
 We rely on contractual representations made to us by our customers that their use of our platform will comply with our policies and applicable law, including, without limitation, our email and messaging policies.
-Although we retain the right to verify that customers and other users are abiding by certain contractual terms, our acceptable use policy, and our email and messaging policies, and, in certain circumstances, we review their email and distribution lists, our customers are other users or other users to compliance with our policies.
+Although we retain the right to verify that customers and other users are abiding by certain contractual terms, our acceptable use policy and our email and messaging policies and, in certain circumstances, we review their email and distribution lists, our customers and other users are ultimately responsible for compliance with our policies, and we do not systematically audit our customers or other users to confirm compliance with our policies.

-We cannot predict whether our role in facilitating our customers' or other users' activities would expose us to liability under applicable law, or whether that possibility could become more likely if changes to current laws regulating content moderation, such as Section 230 of the Communications Decency Act are enacted.
-There have been various Congressional and executive efforts to eliminate or modify Section 230, which limits the liability of internet platforms for third-party content that is transmitted via those platforms and for good-faith moderation of offensive content.
-President Biden and many Members of Congress from both parties support reform or repeal of Section 230, so the possibility of Congressional action remains.
-In addition, a petition filed by the Trump administration with the FCC to adopt rules interpreting Section 230 remains before the FCC.
-If the FCC adopts rules, the scope of the protection offered by Section 230 could be narrowed considerably.
-The FCC has not released any document describing the rules that would be proposed and no date has been set for a vote on any such proposal.
-The Democratic Commissioners of the FCC have indicated that they are opposed to the petition and now control the agenda of the FCC.
+We cannot predict whether our role in facilitating our customers' or other users' activities would expose us to liability under applicable law, or whether that possibility could become more likely if there are changes to current laws regulating content moderation, such as Section 230 of the Communications Decency Act.
+There have been various Congressional and executive efforts to eliminate or modify Section 230 over the past few years, and on October 3, 2022, the United States Supreme Court granted certiorari in Gonzalez v.
+Google, a case which could decrease the scope of protection platforms receive under Section 230.
 Even if claims asserted against us do not result in liability, we may incur substantial costs in investigating and defending such claims.
 If we are found liable for our customers' or other users' activities, we could be required to pay fines or penalties, redesign business methods or otherwise expend resources to remedy any damages caused by such actions and to avoid future liability.

-Similar rules in Canada, such as Canada's Anti-Spam Legislation and Unsolicited Telecommunications Rules, may subject our company to similar risks, even if merely resulting in reputational or monetary harm associated with investigating and defending such claims, even if such claims do not result in liability.
+Similar rules in Canada, such as CASL and Unsolicited Telecommunications Rules, may subject our company to similar risks, even if merely resulting in reputational or monetary harm associated with investigating and defending such claims, including if such claims do not result in liability.